What is Disruptive Mood Dysregulation Disorder?

 Psychological Treatments

-Before medication, parents should see if psychological treatments for DMDD help to relieve symptoms.
+Before medication, parents should see if the psychological treatments for DMDD help to relieve symptoms.
 The most common include:

 • Psychotherapy – Such as cognitive behavioral therapy (CBT) can help children identify their thoughts and feelings while allowing them to develop coping skills for frustration. ¹⁰